nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 subtitle: Submit your legal NLP work to NLLP 2021
 seo:
   title: Call for papers
   description: NLLP Workshop 2021 will take place on 10 November 2021, co-located with EMNLP 2021.
-The program committee, the speakers and the official program will be updated soon.
   extra:
     - name: 'og:type'
       value: website